Dec 23, 2024, 5:41 PM

 Highlights

-• Amazon workers across the United States have begun a strike for better pay and conditions.
+• Amazon workers initiated a widespread strike at various facilities across the United States on December 19, 2024, seeking better wages and working conditions.

 Story